Share a Yarn

 Calab Law - Athletics

 My name is Calab law I am an indigenous Australian athlete.
-I am coached by Andrew Iselin my favourite event is the 200m and my end goal is to become the Olympic champion, so far in my career I have made a world championship semi-final and placed third at the last world u20 championships with a pb of 20.42 and one quirky fact about me is that I have and can eat 3L of ice cream in one sitting.
-The share the yarn program because is perfect for me because I'm really passionate about meeting new people and learning from all different people and if I can help inspire other people to follow their dream is something I'm passionate about.
+I am coached by Andrew Iselin, my favourite event is the 200m and my end goal is to become the Olympic champion.
+So far in my career I have made a world championship semi-final and placed third at the last world u20 championships with a PB of 20.42.
+One quirky fact about me is that I can eat 3L of ice cream in one sitting.
+The Share a Yarn program is perfect for me because I'm really passionate about meeting new people, learning from different people and helping inspire others to follow their dreams.

 Clarence McCarthy - Basketball

-Clarence (also known as CJ) was born in Darwin & is a proud Yanyuwa, Garrawa & Kuku Yalanji man, member of the Darwin Salties & Australian Rollers wheelchair basketball squad.
+Clarence (also known as CJ) was born in Darwin and is a proud Yanyuwa, Garrawa & Kuku Yalanji man, member and Co-Captain of the Darwin Salties & member of the Australian Rollers wheelchair basketball squad.
+He started playing wheelchair basketball at Darwin Basketball Association (DBA) in 2005 and has played overseas in the US, Spain and Germany over the last 8 years.

 Emily Watts - Cycling